SvOlli/sorbus/doc/cpu_detect.md

 | HuC6280   | PC Engine, CMOS, adds MMU and sound   | no, different package |
 | 2a03/2a07 | NES/Famicom, NMOS, adds sound, no BCD | no, different pinout  |

-So, there is now other CPU to be detected.
+So, there is no other CPU to be detected.

 However, getcpu.s does not support the 6502 without the ROR opcode.
 As the output of the C compiler relies on this opcode, it does not make